ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 └───────────┴────────┘
 ```

-### transform(x, array_from, array_to)
+### transform(x, array\_from, array\_to) {#transformx-array_from-array_to}

-Differs from the first variation in that the 'default' argument is omitted.
+Differs from the first variation in that the ‘default’ argument is omitted.
-If the 'x' value is equal to one of the elements in the 'array_from' array, it returns the matching element (that is numbered the same) from the 'array_to' array.
-Otherwise, it returns 'x'.
+If the ‘x’ value is equal to one of the elements in the ‘array\_from’ array, it returns the matching element (that is numbered the same) from the ‘array\_to’ array.
+Otherwise, it returns ‘x’.

 Types: